 Enlarged lymph nodes (lymphadenopathy) or inflamed or fluctuant lymph nodes in the neck are common in childhood tuberculosis.
 Aspiration with a thin needle is a very useful way of detecting tuberculosis.
-Lymph node aspirates can be used to identify TB DNA by Xpert MTB/RIF and culture TB bacilli.
+Lymph node aspirates can be used to identify TB DNA by Xpert MTB/RIF ultra and culture TB bacilli.
 The same tests can be done on pus from a discharging sinus.

 - Smear microscopy may also be used to identify TB bacilli in lymph node aspirates.
 However, this is no longer the preferred method in South Africa.

 Aspiration is done with a 22 or 23 gauge needle.
 Instead of an aspiration, sometimes the whole node may be excised and examined for TB bacilli and historical evidence (caseating granulomata) of tuberculosis.
 It is important not to incise (cut into) the node as this may lead to sinus formation.

 3-45 How is the clinical diagnosis of tuberculous meningitis confirmed?